Stremio/stremio-addon-sdk/docs/epg.md

 - `staleRevalidate`: 1800
 - `staleError`: 604800

-Stremio also refreshes channel meta in the background (about every 15 minutes, or after 1 minute once the last programme has ended).
+Stremio also refreshes in the background: the guide grid every 15 minutes while it stays open, and the channel meta every 15 minutes, or every minute once the last programme has ended or after a failed request.

 ## Checklist